 Covid-19 update: here's how many new cases were recorded in Milton Keynes in the last 24 hours

-According to Public Health England there were 19 confirmed COVID-19 patients in Milton Keynes University Hospital NHS Foundation - on Tuesday, August 17, and one patient was on a mechanical ventilation bed.
+According to Public Health England there were 24 confirmed COVID-19 patients in Milton Keynes University Hospital NHS Foundation - on Tuesday, August 24, and no patients were on a mechanical ventilation bed.

-There has been one new Covid-related death recorded in Milton Keynes, the total is now 475, according to Public Health England (deaths within 28 days of positive test).
+There have been no new Covid-related deaths recorded in Milton Keynes, the total is still 476, according to Public Health England (deaths within 28 days of positive test).

 The figures for the number of patients recovered from Covid-19 have not been released by Public Health England.